Domestic and family violence is often mistakenly thought to only involve physical abuse, but this isn’t always the case.

 In NSW, ‘family’ is defined broadly in relation to domestic and family violence.
 It includes people related by blood, marriage, de facto partnerships, adoption and fostering, extended family, and the full range of kinship ties in Aboriginal and Torres Strait Islander communities.
 It also includes ‘chosen’ family in LGBTQIA+ communities and can include people living in the same house or residential facility.

 You might also hear other terms related to forms of family violence experienced by specific groups of people.
-For example, ‘elder abuse’ is a form of family violence experienced by older people, often perpetrated by their children or carers.
+For example, ‘elder abuse’ is a form of family violence experienced by older people, often by their children or carers.
 ‘Adolescent violence’ is a form of family violence where the person causing harm is an adolescent child, with violence usually directed at a parent or sibling.

 How to get help if you’re experiencing any type of domestic or family violence

-Abusive behaviours don’t change on their own and can escalate to more dangerous types of violence if unaddressed.
+Abusive behaviours don’t change on their own and can escalate.
 When it’s safe to do so, call 1800RESPECT (1800 737 732).
 In an emergency, always call 000.

 Related Services & Workshops